 There is something on every month of the year.

 Flying with Jetstar

 Melbourne is Jetstar’s home base, with two airports – Tullamarine for international and domestic flights and Avalon servicing some domestic flights.
-Fly direct to most Australian ports, Queenstown, Christchurch and Auckland in New Zealand, Singapore, Tokyo, Phuket, Bali and Honolulu.
+Fly direct to most Australian ports, Queenstown, Christchurch, Wellington and Auckland in New Zealand, Singapore, Tokyo, Phuket, Bali and Honolulu.

 Find cheap flights to Melbourne

 A free City Circle historic tourist tram (number 35) runs around the perimetre of the CBD.

 To travel on commuter transport such as trams, trains and buses, you will need a valid myki card (available from train stations, major tram stops and all 7-Eleven convenience stores).
 A full fare myki Visitor Pack costs AU$14 and includes AU$8 myki money for travel.

 You can buy a Myki Visitor Pack from the Melbourne Visitor Centre at Federation Square, SkyBus terminals at Melbourne Airport and Southern Cross Station and from the PTV Hub.